QAQ-239/PaGCL/README.md

-# *Code for PaGCL: Privacy-aware Graph Contrastive Learning against Attribute Inference Attacks*
+# *Code for DefGCL: Defence-enhanced Graph Contrastive Learning against Attribute Inference Attacks*

-This is the code of our work - PaGCL
+This is the code of our work - DefGCL

 ## Setup